-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Grafton and you need to be careful when comparing numbers between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Grafton and you need to be careful when comparing between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Walsh County ...

 Grafton is located in Walsh County and is the County Seat for Walsh County.